dojo/framework/docs/en/building/supplemental.md

 # Application Base Path

-All of your applications links, images, and resources are served from your applications base path.
-By default, the base path is `/`, but you can configure the base path by adding the `base` option to your `.dojorc`.
+All of an application's links, images, and resources are served from an applications base path.
+By default, the base path is `/`, but the base path can be configured by adding the `base` option to the `.dojorc`.

 > .dojorc